jdan/thatjdanisso.cool/articles/2019-04-13-programming-languages.md

 That's all for now.
 If you liked this article feel free to share it and follow me on Twitter while you're at it: [@jdan](https://twitter.com/jdan).

-You should also come work with me at [Stripe](https://stripe.com/jobs).
-We're hiring all over the place.

 Thanks again for reading,<br />
 Jordan